 - Broken fan belt.

 Electrical malfunctions should be inspected quickly to stop a fire.
-If you smell burning plastic when your air conditioner is operating, switch it off and contact us at 734-363-8907 immediately.
+If you smell burning plastic when your air conditioner is operating, shut it off and reach us at 734-284-1224 right away.

 6. Air Conditioner Smells Like Cat Pee

-A strong ammonia odor means there may be mold flourishing within your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A strong ammonia odor means there might be mold flourishing inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold produces.

 How to Fix It

-Mycotoxins are hazardous to your well-being.
-That’s why you should have a professional like Gee & Missler Heating & Air Conditioning examine your air conditioner and ductwork and clean it when needed.
+Mycotoxins are hazardous to your wellness.
+That’s why it’s important to have a specialist like Gee & Missler Heating & Air Conditioning check your air conditioner and ductwork and clean it when recommended.

-Our Specialists Can Eliminate Odd Air Conditioner Smells Rapidly
+Our Professionals Can Get Rid of Unpleasant Air Conditioner Smells Fast.

-You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your smelly air conditioner, contact us at 734-363-8907.
-We’ll figure out the trouble quickly and resolve it at a fair price.
+You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
+When you need relief from your smelly air conditioner, contact us at 734-284-1224.
+We’ll determine the problem quickly and take care of it at a reasonable.